Skip to main content

 The "Fleet Claim Data" semantic data model is a list of customer complaints(=claim) that are linked to the same or different "Quality Tasks".
 One claim: A customer is coming to the repair shop and is indicating a potential malfunction in his car during warranty period.
 The repair shop tries to fix the problem - by exchanging a potential faulty component by a spare part, by a software update, ...

-The "Fleet Claim Data" semantic data model is provided by an automotive manufacturer.
+The "Fleet Claim Data" semantic data model is provided by an vehicle manufacturer.

-Each "Fleet Claim Data" MUST contain an unique claimId conformant to the semantic model.
+Each "Fleet Claim Data" MUST contain an unique claimId and a unique anonymizedVIN conformant to the semantic model.

 3.3.2 SPECIFICATIONS ARTIFACTS

-This aspect model is written in SAMM 2.1.0 as a modeling language conformant to CX-0003
+This aspect model is written in SAMM 2.1.0 as a modelling language conformant to CX-0003.

 3.3.3 LICENSE